silvafj/BBK-MSCCS-2017-19/README.md

 # Worksheet on Java Reflection and Java Generics

 This worksheet consists of two sections; one on Java Reflection and the other, a refresher on Java Generics.
 You should commit your changes regularly.
-Remember that you do not need to keep separate versions of the code as your commits with deal with that situation.
+Where the questions make incremental changes to the code you do not need to keep separate versions of your code, as your commits will deal with that situation.

 ## Java Reflection